Be the Anomaly that Makes the Paradigm Shift

 I have been giving workshops, keynotes and consultations for decades.

-And I have a long history of performance – as – so you can be confident that when you hire me to speak, the result will be memorable as well as informative.
+And I have a long history as a performance poet – so you can be confident that when you hire me to speak, the result will be memorable as well as informative.
 But most of all it will be practical.
 It would be easy to describe me as an “ideas person” but for me ideas are only ever as good as the impact they create.

 The following is an example of the services I offer and groups I have worked with.
 Email rogueinterrobang@gmail.com to discuss working with me.